 Maybe you picked up a new hobby, switched careers, really focused on your family, or KonMari‘d your whole house.

-Yes.
-I discovered at age 40, right smack dab in the middle of the global pandemic, that I'm on the autism spectrum and have been my whole life.
+I discovered at age 40, right smack dab in the middle of the global pandemic, that I've been on the spectrum my whole life.
 Phew!
 It was quite a lot to experience.

 Autism Awareness And Acceptance